- How does the user groupware operate ?

 By default, the data files found in the user groupware have a specific password.
 This password is: "PCSGPW2001".

-To change this password, type the new password in the "Files" tab of the description window of user groupware.
+To change this password, type the new password in the "Files" tab of the user groupware description window.
 The characters typed are displayed as stars.

 Note: This password is used when re-indexing or opening data files with WDMAP for example.